-On March 23, North Carolina Governor Pat McCrory signed into law HB2 - an outrageous and unprecedented anti-LGBT law that eliminated existing municipal non-discrimination protections for LGBT people and living wage ordinances and prevents such protections from being passed by cities in the future.
+On March 23, North Carolina Governor Pat McCrory signed into law HB2 - an outrageous and unprecedented anti-LGBTQ law that eliminated existing municipal non-discrimination protections for LGBTQ people and living wage ordinances and prevents such protections from being passed by cities in the future.
 The legislation also forces transgender students in public schools to use restrooms and other facilities inconsistent with their gender identity, putting 4.5 billion dollars in federal education funding alone at risk, and it compels the same type of discrimination against transgender people to take place in publicly-owned buildings, including in public universities, convention centers, and airports.
 Further, it gutted the existing ability of people who have been discriminated against - including on the basis of race, religion, and sex - to sue in state court, undermining critical discrimination protections for all.

 HRC has welcomed news that UNC will not be enforcing HB2, and continues to work for the full repeal of the bill.

 PayPal announced that the company will seek an alternative location for its new "global operations center," and Deutsche Bank has also cancelled expansion plans to its operations in Cary.
 Should the law not be repealed, the state could lose more.
 TV and film production companies have stated that they will not film in NC unless HB2 is repealed.
 The NBA, who is set to host their All-Star Game in Charlotte next year, has made clear that they have not ruled out moving the game.
 More than 200 leading CEOs and business leaders from across the country have signed onto an open letter calling on Gov. McCrory and the N.C.
 General Assembly to repeal radical provisions on the state's new law.
 Read more about those companies standing up for discrimination here.